Music by Derek K. Miller of Penmachine.com

 What’s involved?

-First, you’ll complete a questionnaire designed to get us both thinking about what you love, what you do, and who you are.
+First, you’ll complete a questionnaire designed to get us both thinking about what you love, what you do and who you are.
 Then, you’ll follow a checklist to gather supplies for our time together.
-We’ll spend about 45 minutes on the phone talking about what you’ve gathered, talking about your questionnaire, and talking about your story (who you are, who you help, and why that matters so damn much).
+Next, we meet by video Skype for about an hour talking about what you’ve gathered, your questionnaire, and your story (who you are, who you help, and why that matters so damn much).

-You’ll also receive a frameable piece of art with your words so that you can hang it in your office as a reminder to Use Your Words.
-This artwork can guide you as you talk with potential clients, as you write sales copy, even as you poke around on Twitter or Facebook to make new connections for your business.
-You’ll find it’s a deeply resonant look at what makes your business (and you!) so spectacular, but what’s more, it’s really functional.
+At the end of our time together, you’ll receive a frameable piece of art that relates to your words so you can hang it in your office as a reminder to Use Your Words.
+(Sometimes this artwork is an illustrated quote that came up in our conversation, sometimes it’s a phrase that applies to your work, sometimes it’s a list… it’s fully shaped by our conversation.)
+You’ll keep this piece of art where you can see it as you talk with potential clients, write sales copy, even as you poke around on Twitter or Facebook to make new connections for your business.
+You’ll find it’s a deeply resonant look at what makes your business (and you!) so spectacular, but what’s more, it’s really useful.

 The experience is easy, joyful, playful.
 I promise not to make you cry or frustrate you unnecessarily.
 I’m easy to talk to, and you’ll find yourself opening up in a way you might not usually.
 I’m the girl perfect strangers start telling their stories to, and if you’re on this page, if you’ve resonated with what I’ve written, I know you’ll be at ease with me as well.